Love on the Run (1936 film): Plot

-Rival London-based American newspaper correspondents Michael "Mike" Anthony (Clark Gable) and Barnabas "Barney" Pells (Franchot Tone) flip a coin to determine who will cover which of two boring assignments.
-Mike gets to cover the wedding of millionairess Sally Parker (Joan Crawford) to fortune-seeking Prince Igor (Ivan Lebedeff), while Barney has to interview aviator Baron Otto Spandermann (Reginald Owen) and his wife, Baroness Hilda (Mona Barrie).
+Rival London-based American newspaper correspondents Michael "Mike" Anthony and Barnabas "Barney" Pells flip a coin to determine who will cover which of two boring assignments.
+Mike gets to cover the wedding of millionairess Sally Parker to fortune-seeking Prince Igor, while Barney has to interview aviator Baron Otto Spandermann and his wife, Baroness Hilda.

 When Mike sees Sally running out of the church, he follows her, hoping to get a story.
 At her hotel, Mike runs into the suspicious Barney, but does not tell him what just happened.
 He then sneaks into Sally's hotel room, tells her that he has admired her for years, and suggests that he help her "get away from it all."
 When the gigolo prince comes to the hotel, Mike slugs him when the prince recognizes him as a reporter.
 He and Sally run away, using the Baron and Baroness's flying suits as disguises.
 Barney chases them to the airport, but is too late.
 They fly away, though neither is a pilot.
 Just before they crash land in France, they find a munitions map in a bouquet of flowers intended for the Baroness and realize that the aviators are spies.

-Although Mike has sent a secret cablegram about Sally to his editor, Lees Berger (William Demarest), in New York, he is even more excited about the spy story.
+Although Mike has sent a secret cablegram about Sally to his editor, Lees Berger, in New York, he is even more excited about the spy story.
 In Paris, Mike and Sally are found by Barney, then are spotted by the Baron and Baroness.
 Barney comes along when they flee, but Mike pushes him into the back of the truck they steal and convinces Sally that Barney is a lowlife reporter.
 By nightfall, they arrive at the Palace of Fontainebleau and sneak in to spend the night.
 During the evening, they realize that they are in love, and Mike tries to tell her that he is a reporter, but cannot.
 Next morning, Barney finds them again, but Sally does not believe him when he accuses Mike of being a reporter too.
 Soon, however, an ashamed Mike gives her a newspaper with his byline.
 He apologizes and tells her he loves her, but she sends him away.
 When Barney arrives, she says she will give him the greatest story of his career, and they go off to make headlines.